MrSaighnal/ORSO/README.md

 # 🐻 ORSO - Osint Reconnaissance Subdomain Obtainer - OSINT/Information Gathering Tool

 🐻 ORSO (Osint Reconnaissance Subdomain Obtainer) is a OSINT tool to discover subdomains of a target.

-It performs a passive scan mixed to web scraping in order to obtain the information.
+It is usefull for pentester and bug hunter, it provides a number of way to attack the target.
+ORSO performs a passive scan mixed to web scraping in order to obtain the information.

 # Screenshot